cfnz/muirwik/README.md

 laid out better.
 To see what is possible, see the [Material UI](https://material-ui.com/) demo.

 ### Adding Muirwik as a dependency
-Make sure you have these kotlin wrapper and material-ui dependencies in your project:
+Make sure you have these kotlin wrapper dependencies in your project:
 ```
 implementation("org.jetbrains:kotlin-react:VERSION")
 implementation("org.jetbrains:kotlin-react-dom:VERSION")
 implementation("org.jetbrains:kotlin-styled:1.0.0-VERSION")
 implementation("org.jetbrains:kotlin-css-js:1.0.0-VERSION")
-implementation(npm("@material-ui/core", "^4.9.14"))
 ```
 Please note that the VERSION of the wrappers is important.
-The current version of Muirwik (0.5.1) is compatible with **pre.104-kotlin**.
+The current version of Muirwik (0.6.0) is compatible with **pre.112-kotlin**.
 If a different version is used it might cause errors like **TypeError: $receiver.child_2usv9w$ is not a function**.

 The Muirwik dependency is added as follows: